bartsmit/distcerts/README.md

 The script runs an implementation script on each host which is responsible for installing the certificate.
 Sample scripts for:

-lighttpd (e.g. Pi-Hole) with the appropriate /etc/lighttpd/external.conf as per the file list
+lighttpd (e.g. Pi-Hole)

 see /root/lighttpd.setcerts.sh
+see /etc/lighttpd/external.conf

 opnsense (relies on the php script from: https://github.com/pluspol-interactive/opnsense-import-certificate)